Storrs HPC Cluster

 In the Condo Model, researchers who fund nodes get priority access.
 However, if their priority job queue becomes idle, unprivileged jobs may run instead.
 Once started, unprivileged jobs can run for up to twelve hours before they stop.
 So although priority jobs could wait twelve hours to start, typically most priority jobs wait less than an hour.
 Futhermore, if priority users keep their job queue full, their jobs will not wait at all.

-You can read more about the “Condo Model” on our Wiki page.
+You can read more about the “Condo Model” on the HPC Knowledge Base.